Protocols

 MQTT (MQ Telemetry Transport) is a publish/subscribe, lightweight messaging protocol designed for constrained devices and low-bandwidth networks.
 One of the major uses of MQTT is with IoT (Internet of Things), where these principles are key to having effective communication between various devices.

-MQTT can also be used with Ably as a basic event broker or if we don’t have an SDK for your target platform.
-However, without an SDK you don’t get access to the full range of platform features and data guarantees.
+MQTT can also be used with Ably as a basic event broker or if an SDK is not available for your target platform.
+However, without an SDK you don't get access to the full range of platform features and data guarantees.

 Read more in the MQTT section.